org-cloudbees-dragan/traditional-ha/README.md

 ## Create a client controller item

-* (Not required when using CasC) In the Operations Center, create a client controller item.
+* (Not required when using CasC) Create a client controller item in the Operations Center.
-* (Not required when using CasC) Ensure you have "websocket" enabled in the connection configuration
+* (Not required when using CasC) Ensure you have "WebSocket" enabled in the connection configuration

 ![Screenshot20240919at084705.png](docs/image3.png)
 ![oc-pushconnectiondetails.png](docs/oc-pushconnectiondetails.png)